 Here is more information about this month’s interviewee:

+Mark Wieringa is a trained building engineer & architect who worked at one of the leading architectural firms in the Netherlands as their BIM manager.
+Where he worked on very large projects managing data, developing the company and a national BIM standard, the Dutch Revit Standards.
 In 2015 he started Bimforce with Martijn de Riet out of the belief that BIM could be smarter and the AEC industry could use better solutions.
 Bimforce uses Open Source technology such as IFC at the core of all their software.
 They’ve developed a data driven parametric IFC content library called VerteX, a digital twin system called GRiDS and a residential building generator using their own IfcGraph model.

 Mark Wieringa